 }

-The afterFind callback will take the data returned from a find query, and change the format of the date.
+The afterFind callback will take the data returned from a find query and change the format of the date.
 In this example, we set the date to be in the d-m-Y format – perhaps preparing the data for going into a date picker or something similar.
-This code will be called before the data is returned to the controller, so it allows us to manipulate data before we receive it in our controller.
+This code will be called before the data is returned to the controller, allowing us to manipulate data before receiving it in our controller.

-We would also need to have a callback before we save the data, to revert the date format back to that used in the database:
+We would also need to have a callback before saving to revert the date format to what used in the database:

 public function beforeSave($options = array()) {